 - 1. Setup a log collection and analysis server (e.g. Graylog or PRTG) and let it listen for Syslog UDP messages. - 2.
-In the Syslog service configuration enter the Remote IP Address of the log collection server - 3.
+In the Syslog service configuration enter the Remote IP Address of the log collection server.
+We recommend you enter 127.0.0.1 and install the Secure Syslog User Module as described in its Application Note [10]. - 3.
 Setup the server to automatically identify security relevant events such as: - Router reboots - Both successfull and failed login attempts - Changes to the router configuration - Clients connecting to (and disconnecting from) the WiFi AP - Clients requesting (and releasing) an IP address via DHCP